Semilocal Milnor K-theory: Introduction

 Various applications of semilocal Milnor $K$-theory are given in the paper.
 First, several criteria for the Beilinson--Soul\'e Vanishing Conjecture are established in Theorem~\ref{bscriteria}.
 We next pass to computation of $K_4$ of a field.
 The group $K_3$ was actively investigated in the 80-s -- see Levine~\cite{L87,L89}, Merkurjev and Suslin~\cite{MS,Suslin90} (it is worth mentioning that semilocal PID-s play an important role in their analysis).
 Recall that $K_3(k)$ fits into an exact sequence

 We compute the group $K_3^{\ind}(k)$ as $\wh{K}_{2,2}^{M}(k)$ in Corollary~\ref{Kind}, so that $K_3(k)$ is fully determined by Milnor $K$-theory and semilocal Milnor $K$-theory.
 The latter computation is of independent interest.
 Similarly to $K_3(k)$ we show in Theorem~\ref{K4} that $K_4(k)$ is also fully determined by Milnor $K$-theory and semilocal Milnor $K$-theory.
 These are somewhat surprising results.
 As a whole, the relationship between the semilocal Milnor $K$-theory $\wh{K}_{*,*}^M(k)$ and algebraic $K$-theory $K_*(k)$ is of great interest.
-Indeed, semilocal Milnor $K$-theory is defined naively by generators and relations (if $k$ is infinite), whereas $K_*(k)$ is defined as homotopy groups of some infinite-dimensional space and thus seemingly very inaccessible to computations.
+Indeed, semilocal Milnor $K$-theory groups are homology groups of complexes defined naively by generators and relations (if $k$ is infinite), whereas $K_*(k)$ is defined as homotopy groups of some infinite-dimensional space and thus seemingly very inaccessible to computations.

 Another application is given for the Beilinson conjecture on the rational $K$-theory of fields of prime characteristic.
 Namely, it is shown in Theorem~\ref{beilinson} that this conjecture is equivalent to vanishing of rational semilocal Milnor $K$-theory.
 Also, vanishing of rational semilocal Milnor $K$-theory is shown to be a necessary condition for Parshin's conjecture (see Theorem~\ref{parshin}).